myminseok/pivotal-docs/bosh-cpi-datastore.md

 - https://bosh.io/docs/cpi-config/
 - https://www.starkandwayne.com/blog/multi-cpi-bosh-one-bosh-to-rule-them-all/

-## relationship
+## Relationships

 ```
-cpi <----- stemcell
-    <----- datastore> vm disk
+bosh vm
-    <----- datastore> persistent_disk
+  └── cpi
+       ├── director vm config (cpi.json)
+       └── bosh cpi-config

+cpi <---- stemcells  ----> bosh deployments
+    <---- datastores ---->

 ```

 ## 1. Deploying bosh VM with no default cpi config.
-if you deploy an oss bosh deployment, there is no bosh configs at first. for example, Following command will create a director vm on datastore1. and no result for `bosh configs`. so, if you deploy a bosh release, then the release deployment will use cpi.json information to place vm and datastore
+if you deploy an oss bosh deployment, there is no result for `bosh configs` at first. for example, Following command will create a director vm on datastore1. if you deploy a bosh release, then the release deployment will use `cpi.json` information to place vm and datastore

 ```
 bosh create-env bosh-deployment/bosh.yml \